mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 As I took in the rest of this place, I was surprised to see that the stone structure all around us that I believed to be a wall was more of a circle of rooms, as was unapparent from the outside.
 The inner-facing wall was full of tall arches, each emblazoned with the crest of one of the seven provinces, and between them were several openings that overlooked the area, filled with people reading or talking or staring out onto the garden.
 Standing prominently at the center was a massive ovoid building illuminated by the light of nearly a hundred mirrors at the far side of this place.
 Upon its white marble walls was an insignia: the seven-tailed halier of the senate with wings flung wide above its head and its talons clutching a scroll.

 My wonderment was interrupted by an unimpressed Fajro.
 "Perhaps it's best that we head towards the Heiko division so as not to seem suspicious.
-We'll want to enter through that side anyway."
+You'll want to enter through that side anyway."

 "Good," I said.
 "I need to give the assistant something."